|

 What’s important to understand is that a higher number indicates a stiffer spring.
 Stiffer generally offers better handling at the cost of ride comfort.
 However, stiffer isn’t always better for handling and there is a such thing as too stiff.
 That’s especially true if you’re mostly driving your Subaru WRX on the streets.
 Less smooth roads can unsettle the chassis and hurt handling if the springs are too stiff.

-Ultimately, there isn’t a perfect answer as to the best springs rates for WRX coilovers.
+Ultimately, there isn’t a perfect answer as to the best spring rates for WRX coilovers.
 It’s usually best to let the coilover manufacturer pair the right spring rates with their kit.
-However, some offer various spring rates options.
+However, some offer various spring rate options.
 In these cases, ask for guidance or use the general rules of thumb.
 Stiffer to an extent is good for handling while softer springs are ideal for comfort.

 One final topic regarding spring rates.
 If you’re looking to slam/stance your Impreza WRX then you’ll likely need stiffer springs.
 Going too soft can cause the car to bottom out or the shocks to hit the bump stops making for a brutal ride.